ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-We have created an `InternalMessageBody` in which we store the body of our message.
-Note that when storing text, that does not fit into a single Cell (1023 bits), you will **need to split it into several cells** according to [the following documentation](/develop/smart-contracts/guidelines/internal-messages).
-But in our case the function from the library makes this for us, so at this stage there is no need to worry about it.
+Above we created an `InternalMessageBody` in which the body of our message is stored.
+Note that when storing text that does not fit into a single Cell (1023 bits), it is necessary **to split the data into several cells** according to [the following documentation](/develop/smart-contracts/guidelines/internal-messages).
+However, in this case the high-level libraries creates cells according to requirements, so at this stage there is no need to worry about it.

-Then create `InternalMessage` according to the information we have studied earlier:
+Next, the `InternalMessage` is created according to the information we have studied earlier as follows:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">